 Windows 7 will reach the end of extended support in January 2020.
 This means that it will no longer receive security updates, and Microsoft won't offer support for it.
 In effect, this means that it's a legacy product that Microsoft considers dead.

 Mainstream support for Windows 7 already ended back in January 2015.
-During this period, Microsoft may add new features to the OS, unlike the fix-only mode of extended support.
+During this period, Microsoft may add new features to the OS, unlike the fixes-only period of extended support.

 While it might not seem like it's been that long, Windows 7 was released all the way back in October 2009.
 Ten years is a long time to support a product, especially an aging platform like Windows 7.
 It's already been nearly two years since we first looked at what the Windows 7 end of life means for your business.